zlataovce/tinyprotocol2/README.md

 protocol {
     version("1.18.1") // you can specify multiple target versions
     // you can manually specify a protocol version
-    // if the PrismarineJS hasn't been updated for your version yet version("1.18", 757)
+    // if the PrismarineJS repo hasn't been updated for your version yet version("1.18", 757)

     packet("net/minecraft/network/protocol/game/ClientboundAddMobPacket") // you can specify multiple packets